tatjam/ospgl-docs/getting_started.md

 autocompletion will work, not only with the content of your mod and OSPGL libraries, but also with other mods that you have installed.

+If you want for `dofile` to be autocompleted, **which is highly recommended**, you need to do the following (instructions for VS Code):

+- Go to File->Preferences->Settings
+- Optionally, switch to "Workspace" mode so the setting isn't globally applied
+- Search for `sumneko`
+- In Lua > Runtime: Plugin, write the absolute path to `res/.luadef/plugin.lua`

+For other editors, check [https://github.com/sumneko/lua-language-server/wiki/Plugins](https://github.com/sumneko/lua-language-server/wiki/Plugins), note that you don't need to do the `--develop=true` step.

 ## Creating your first package